Legal Resources Complaints

 You may file a complaint against a regulated energy organization or individual associated with a specific project or energy market.
 Complaints are filed by persons seeking action against persons or organizations alleged to be in contravention or in violation of any statute, rule, order or other law administered by the Commission or for any other alleged wrong over which the Commission may have jurisdiction.

-Two easy ways to make a complaint are to use the Enforcement Hotline or the Dispute Resolution Division (DRD).
+Three easy ways to make a complaint are to use the Enforcement Hotline, Dispute Resolution, or Landowner Helpline.

 - The Hotline is available for help in matters involving potential violations and wrongdoing.
 See the Hotline section for further information.

 You can also file formal complaints with the Commission on any aspect of its regulation